 Time Tracking Tools Without Manual Timers

-Choose a time tracker that still works when you forget to start the timer.
+Choose a time tracker that can preserve a reviewable background record when you forget to start, stop, or switch a manual timer.

 One-second verdict

-Be careful with tools where missing one timer start means the day's record becomes incomplete.
+Be careful with timer-first workflows where missing one start, stop, or task switch makes the day's record unreliable.

 Tools that usually fit this constraint